Gagniuc/Applied-Genetics-1.2/bin/README.md

 Registration was based on a username and a corresponding activation code.
 The activation window validated the entered pair and, when accepted, stored the registration information in an encrypted file named `ag_exp.001`.
 On later launches, the program checked this file before displaying the trial counter.
 A valid registration allowed the application to start without consuming one of the remaining trial runs.

 The trial interface, activation-code generator, encryption routines, and related validation classes are preserved in the source code because they formed part of the original software architecture.
 They are useful for studying historical shareware protection techniques, but they should not be considered secure licensing methods for current software.
 The implementation relies on writable Registry entries, local files, reversible custom encryption, and Windows paths that may require elevated permissions on modern systems.

+## Original CD distribution kit

+The repository also preserves the presentation layer of the original CD edition.
+The `CD Interfata` directory contains the Visual Basic 6 project used for the disc launcher, while the `img` directory includes the surviving CD covers, disc artwork and other visual material associated with the physical release.

+The launcher was designed as the entry point of the distribution kit, providing access to the Applied Genetics installer and to a separate video presentation.
+In the original directory structure, it expected the installer at `Kit/AppliedGenetics_setup.exe` and the video interface at `video/index.htm`.
+The preserved launcher therefore documents how the software was intended to be presented and installed from the CD, even when some of the original installation or video files are not part of the current archive.

+Together, the launcher source, interface resources, covers and disc artwork preserve more than the application itself: they reconstruct the appearance and organization of the original physical software package.

 ## Windows 11 edition